null-integer/hp-14dq0001dx-teardown/README.md

 ## Walkthrough

 This is not the definite way to tear down this laptop; it's just the route I took for the purposes I need it.

+- [x] Remove the battery by unscrewing it